pranabdas/espresso/docs/hands-on/scf.md

 You must read the **PWscf user manual** for in-depth understanding.
 Check the `PW/Doc/` folder under your installation directory.
 There is also another file `INPUT_PW.html` regarding the details of input parameters.
+PW stands for plane waves.

 Run `pw.x` in self consistent mode for silicon.
 ```bash